r00k/microconf-talk/slides/presentation.md

 ---

-# 6. Rescue churned customers
+# 6. Try a diving save

 ---